NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ## A package with dependencies

-Now you will add a second, somewhat more complicated, program: [`icat`](https://github.com/atextor/icat) (which allows you to render images in your terminal).
+Now add a second, somewhat more complicated, program: [`icat`](https://github.com/atextor/icat) (which renders images in your terminal).

 Change the `default.nix` from the previous section by adding a new attribute for `icat`: